arkon108/book-reviews/summaries/003-soft-skills.md

 > Amateurs sit and wait for inspiration, the rest of us just get up and go to work.<br>~ Stephen King, On Writing: A Memoir of the Craft

+### Focus
-**Focus** is the most important part of being productive.
-And focus is the opposite of distraction.
+Being focused is the most important part of being productive.
+And focus is the opposite of being distracted.
 Context-switching, which we perform while trying to multitask is very detrimental to our overall performance<sup>[2](#footnote2)</sup>.

 > Without focus, tasks end up getting stretched out over a long period of time.

 How to get in the focused state?
 Start working on something that you estimate will take 15-30 minutes.
 Remove all distractions, resist the urge to check your email, IM, FB, Twitter, phone, etc. The momentum you build up in the first 5-10 minutes will help you stay focused.

-**The Author's personal productivity plan** is a blend of [Getting Things Done](#books), [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and Seinfeld's "[Don't break the chain](http://lifehacker.com/281626/jerry-seinfelds-productivity-secret)".
+### The Author's personal productivity plan
+It's a blend of [Getting Things Done](#books), [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and Seinfeld's "[Don't break the chain](http://lifehacker.com/281626/jerry-seinfelds-productivity-secret)".
 He plans his week in advance using a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board).
 He divides the year to quarters and dedicates each quarter to a big project, plus several smaller ones, and plans ahead on weekly (using the Kanban board) and monthly (using a calendar) basis<sup>[3](#footnote3)</sup>.
 He plans every day in the morning, by moving the prepared tasks to "today" column on his modified Kanban board - he works on most interesting or most important task first.

 The author schedules daily work in 25 minute long "*pomodori*" and estimates to get around 10 *pomodori* a day - each one is a 25 minute long uninterrupted focused work, and not easily achievable.
 That requires thoughtful dealing with distractions - make it clear to other people there are times you need to focus to get your work done, you can reply to that text or email in 25 minutes.
 For breaks and vacations he has some _free_ weeks, where he doesn't schedule the time with _pomodoris_.

 > If you’re going to adopt this technique, make sure you have a realistic expectation of what you can actually accomplish.
 Just because you work 40 hours in a week doesn’t mean you can get 80 pomodori done.
 (If you’re able to achieve that feat, I’d be utterly amazed, and, quite honestly, would fear for your mental health.)

+### Quotas
-When he started **using quotas**, the author managed to level up his productivity
+When he started using quotas, the author managed to **level up** his productivity

 >I started applying a weekly quota of doing one blog post per week and added quotas for other things I wanted to make sure I got done regularly, like creating YouTube videos and podcasts.
 I created a quota for everything I did that I needed to do more than once.
 I quantified exactly how frequently I’d do any repeatable task.
 It could be once a month, four times a week, or twice a day.
 If I was going to repeat it, I was going to define how often, and I was going to make a commitment about it.
 Rain or shine, I was going to do what I committed to.
 I took these quotas very seriously.